When to See a Neurologist

 — Do I need to see a neurologist?

 Figuring out whether you need to see a specialist can feel like a tough call sometimes — but many symptoms warrant it.
-We talked with RUSH neurologist Tresa Zacharias, MD, about when it makes sense to see a neurologist.
+We talked with Rush neurologist Tresa Zacharias, MD, about when it makes sense to see a neurologist.

 Neurologists specialize in treating and diagnosing disorders that affect the brain, spinal cord, and peripheral nervous system, including headaches, sleep disorders, multiple sclerosis, epilepsy, neuropathic pain, dementia, Parkinson’s disease and stroke.
 While some neurologists specialize in one area, such as movement disorders or neuromuscular disease, others, like Zacharias, practice as general neurologists.